GradienceTeam/Gradience/README.md

 ### Using app:

-Press on 3-lines button and press `Reset Applied Color Scheme`
+Press on the menu button in the headerbar and press `Reset Applied Color Scheme`

 ![Main Gradience menu](https://raw.githubusercontent.com/GradienceTeam/Design/main/Screenshots/hamburger_menu.png)